 - your choice of toppings such as pepperoni, peppers, cherry tomatoes, olives, ground/mince beef, mushrooms, herbs etc

-- Put the shredded/grated cheese and cream cheese in a microwaveable bowl.
+- Mix the shredded/grated cheese and almond flour/meal in a microwaveable bowl.
+Add the cream cheese.
 Microwave on HIGH for 1 minute.

 - Stir then microwave on HIGH for another 30 seconds.

-- Add the egg, salt, rosemary (or other flavourings) and ground almonds, mix gently.
+- Add the egg, salt, rosemary and any other flavourings, mix gently.

 - Make fork holes all over the pizza base to ensure it cooks evenly.

 - To make it really crispy and study, flip the pizza over once the top has baked to a golden colour.
-I turn the pizza onto the baking parchment I used to roll out the pizza base, then slide it back onto the baking tray lined with baking parchment.
+I turn the pizza onto the baking parchment I used to roll out the pizza base, then slide it back onto the baking tray with baking parchment.